mustafa-5493/gunshot-detector/README.md

 ## The Problem

-Gunshot detection is one of the most time-critical tasks an acoustic surveillance system can perform.
+Gunshot detection is a key capability of acoustic surveillance systems.
 This project asks: how capable can a threat detector be when constrained to hardware that could realistically be deployed at the edge?

 The answer: 99.88% accuracy, AUC 1.000, zero missed gunshots — using just 1,228MB of the 4GB VRAM available on an NVIDIA GTX 1050.